DaveGut/tpLink_Hubitat/README.md

 ## Initial Development.
 Need user feedback.

 ### Wifi connected devices not currently supported:
 	a.
-Multi Device Outlets (P135, P300, P400M) .
-Will install as newWiFi device.
- 		Need developerData to finish development.
-	b.
 Smart Cameras.
 Not in Support Plan.
- 	c.
+ 	b.
 Robot Vacuum Cleaner.
 Not in Support Plan.

 ### Tapo Hub connected devices not currently supported:
 	a.
 Remote Dimmer Switch (S200D).
 Will install as new device.
 Need